-Two of O’Hare’s poems appeared in the anthology A Shadow Map, published in 2017 by Civil Coping Mechanisms Press.
-A collaboration with the poet Sarah Lyn Rogers appears in They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing, now available for preorder from Black Lawrence Press, 2018).
+Two of O’Hare’s poems appeared in the anthology A Shadow Map: An Anthology by Survivors of Sexual Assault (Civil Coping Mechanisms Press, 2017).
+A collaboration with the poet Sarah Lyn Rogers was published in They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing (Black Lawrence Press, 2018).
 Six of O’Hare’s erasures are due to appear in Bettering American Poetry Vol. 3 (Bettering Books, 2018).

 O’Hare graduated summa cum laude from Trinity College in Washington, D.C., where she was awarded the Mary Boyle McCrory Award for Excellence in Writing.
 She went on to earn an MFA in Poetry from the Vermont College of Fine Arts.
 O’Hare has also been the recipient of awards from Split This Rock and The Helene Wurlitzer Foundation of New Mexico.